 If you are convicted of a drug possession offense, you may not only face long prison sentences, but other serious consequences as well and will the help of a skilled Houston drug crimes lawyer.
 A conviction, even if you only receive probation, will result in suspension of your driver’s license for up to a year, will show up on your background check as a criminal offense forever, and can even prevent you from being able to receive federal student loans.

 Devoted Houston Dangerous Drug Possession Attorney Paul Darrow

-When it comes to protecting your freedom and your future, don’t take any chances or settle for second best.
+When it comes to protecting your freedom and your future, don’t take any chances!
 Your choice of legal representation could make all the difference.
 If you are under investigation for any type of drug offense, it is imperative that you obtain qualified legal representation as soon as possible.
 Contact Paul Darrow today.